swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 SHOULD be set to the version number that is supported by the sender.
 If absent, the default value "1.1" MUST be assumed.

-If a version, not supported by the Signature Service, is requested, the Signature Service MUST refuse to process the request and respond with an error message where `<dss:ResultMajor>` is set to `urn:oasis:names:tc:dss:1.0:resultmajor:RequesterError` and the `<dss:ResultMinor>` is set to `urn:oasis:names:tc:dss:1.0:resultminor:NotSupported`.

 <a name="conditions"></a>
 ##### 2.1.3.2.
 Conditions